This article originally appeared on VICE Canada.

 VICE: Are you helping your parents financially?

-How does this make you feel when you compare to how other people your age live?
+How does this make you feel when you compare it to how other people your age live?

 When I hear of others who are still having bills paid by their parents, or they still pay their condo mortgage and car loans or whatever, it’s mind boggling.
 One, because of the fact that they’d still allow their parents to do that; and two that they’d even depend on them in the first place.